garagehive/garagehive.github.io/docs/garagehive-autodata-viewing-and-adding-servicing-intervals.md

    ![](media/garagehive-autodata-service-intervals2.gif)

-3. From here, you could select what needs to be changed to add it to the document by clicking on the column **Include** along the interval that the vehicle is at, and then clicking **Next** from the actions bar.
+3. From here, you could select what needs to be changed to add it to the document by clicking on the column **Include** along the interval that the vehicle is at, and then clicking **Next** from the menu bar.

    ![](media/garagehive-autodata-service-intervals3.gif)